jakelevi1996/notes/topics/latex/README.md

 The following is a sensible, minimal example of a document template for a `tex` document.
 It assumes the existence of certain files and directories (these can be created with the commands shown after the template):

-- Sections are contained in dedicated `tex` files in a subdirectory called `Sections`
+- Sections are contained in dedicated `tex` files in a subdirectory called `sections`
 - Images are contained in a parallel directory called `Results`
 - References are contained in a file in the current directory called `references.bib`